LesterAJohn/IBKR-SwingTrader-Hedge-Project/README.md

 - Better handling of changed option status from ‘Hedge’ to ‘Naked’
 - Continuous Profit and Loss calculations
 - Continuous Ask/Bid calculations

+10.28.2021
+### NinjaTrader Module
+- Changed the OptionTrigger to OptionTriggerPer.
+The Option Trigger is now a floating value based on the overall value of account